- Academic Programs

 Students are encouraged to use their mastery of technical skills and aesthetics to develop their own visual “voice” - creating and framing their personal and professional work within the historical, theoretical and ethical contexts of the medium.
 Collaborative image-making is encouraged linking photography to other creative practices such as the moving image, sound, social media, book-making, installation art, design-fields and with other university programs.
 Developing curiosity and embracing a flexible approach to the evolving field of photography enables students to gain the critical thinking skills that will serve them in a number of creative professions.

-On completion of a degree in photography at Oregon State University a student will:
+On completion of a degree in photography and digital studio at Oregon State University a student will:

 Content: Create photographic projects that demonstrate commitment, conceptual skills, visual skills, and technical skills.